cucerdariancatalin/SimplePrograms/README.md

 [Here](src/main/java/com/simpleprograms/NumberBaseConverter.java) you can see the implementation of this program in Java.

-### OrderedSequence

-Write a program that reads a sequence of integer numbers and outputs **true** if the sequence is ordered (in ascending or descending order), otherwise, **false**.

-Keep in mind, if a number has the same value as the following number, it does not break the order.

-The sequence ends with 0.
-Do not consider this number as a part of the sequence.
-The sequence always has at least one number (excluding 0).

-This task is on [JetBrains Academy](https://hyperskill.org/learn/step/2734).

-[Here](src/main/java/com/simpleprograms/OrderedSequence.java) you can see the implementation of this program in Java.

 ### PerfectNumbers

 In number theory, a perfect number is a positive integer that is equal to the sum of its positive divisors, excluding